mlsorensen/cinema-tools-go/README.md

 It is configuration-driven, you provide a combination of Lumagen aspect ratios/framerates or GrafikEye button events to match, and then a combination of actions to send to a Somfy URTSI2 serial bridge or GrafikEye in response.

+Configuration is read from the current directory by default, looking for `config.yaml` file.
+Alternatively, a `-config` flag can be provided to give a custom configuration path.

 A simple configuration that listens for Lumagen messages indicating cinemascope and 24fps and sends a URTSI2 command to open shades (which really corresponds to screen masks) might look like this: